 Our basic implementation was well-received.
 In numerous conversations with you, we often heard the word “status page” for this feature.
 Over and over again, you referred to these pages as status pages, even though they are quite different from the status pages offered by major providers.

 A different kind of status page

 Many providers offer status pages.
 Atlassian Statuspage is perhaps the most well-known.
 StatusHub offers a robust enterprise product.
-Status.io is long standing and widely-used offering.
+Status.io is long long-standing and widely-used offering.
 And many upstart providers like Instatus offer a modern take.
-But all of these tools are built around a major use case: They are used to communicate your product’s status with the world.
+But all of these tools are built around a major use case: They are used to communicate your product’s status to the world.

 StatusGator status pages, on the other hand, do the opposite: They communicate the world’s status with you and your team.
-StatusGator is a status aggregator: we collect the status of all your cloud services and present it on an easy to use page.
-You can share this page with your employees, your IT staff, your helpdesk support base, or anyone.
+StatusGator is a status aggregator: we collect the status of all your cloud services and present it on an easy-to-use page.
+You can share this page with your employees, your IT staff, your helpdesk support base, or anyone else.